California Freemason: Masonic San Francisco

 2804 Bush Street

-Prince Hall Masonry has been a fixture in San Francisco since 1852 with the formation of Hannibal № 1.
-Originally, three Prince Hall lodges met in North Beach.
-After the earthquake, Hannibal relocated to the Western Addition, which became the center of the city’s Black population, first setting up at 1547 Steiner and finally, in the 1940s, relocating to its current, unassuming spot on Bush Street.
+Prince Hall Masonry has been a fixture in San Francisco since 1852 with the formation of Hannibal № 1, followed shortly after by Victoria № 3 and Olive Branch № 5.
+Originally, the three Prince Hall lodges met on the corner of Mason and Broadway, in North Beach, which served as the Grand Lodge headquarters.
+By 1873, Hannibal had moved to the corner of Jackson and Powell, and after the earthquake, relocated to the Western Addition, which became the center of the city’s Black population, first setting up at 1547 Steiner and finally, in the 1940s, relocating to its current, unassuming spot on Bush Street.

 25. Shriner's Hospital